Project: Sri Dharmaraja

 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

 Becoming a Buddhist Center of Southeast Asia, Sri Dharmaraja retained the monopoly of the sea trade until the tenth century.
-After the dynastic crisis that drove the Sri Vijaya court to take the Angkorian throne, the site of Sri Dharmaraja became the war zone in dispute by the three contenders of the sea-trade.
-With the support of the South Indian Chola, the Javanese court that drove off the Sri Vijaya from the peninsular, took its turn to control the sea business.
+After the dynastic crisis that drove the Sri Vijaya court to take the Angkorean throne, the site of Sri Dharmaraja became the war zone in dispute by three contenders who were closely connected to the Angkorean throne.
+With the support of the South Indian Chola, the Javanese court that drove off the Sri Vijaya from the peninsular, took its turn to control the sea Route business.
 By forming Ramanadesa, Anuruddha fought off the Javanese occupation down to Tenassarim and established his own authority.
 At the mean time, the Sri Vijayan court that took hold of Angkor never stopped laying claim to their lucrative sea base.
-Attempts were made through both diplomacy and military campaigns and the Sri Vijaya finally got it back when circumstances forced their rival, the Chola, to bend down their pride and became their ally (The Construction of Angkor Wat: The resuscitation of the Cholan Legacy: The return of the Chola).
-Before joining the Angkorian court, the Chola wrested Sri Dharmaraja from the control of Ramandesa and turned it to the Sri Vijaya.
-The problem was however far to be over as Angkor was next to fall under the spell of internal crisis.
+Attempts were made through both diplomacy and military campaigns and the Sri Vijaya finally got it back when circumstances forced their rival the Chola, to bend down their pride and became their ally (The Construction of Angkor Wat: The resuscitation of the Cholan Legacy: The return of the Chola).
+Before joining the Angkorean court, the Chola wrested Sri Dharmaraja from the control of Ramandesa and turned it to the Sri Vijaya.
+The problem was however far to be over as Angkor was handed back to the Choladara family, internal crises popped up within their own family.
 Sri Dharmaraja became in disarray again during the split between Angkor and Champapura.
-Jayavarman VII had to send an expedition headed by the prince of Nan Vidyananda to quiet down the revolts and reestablished the Angkorian control.
-It was when the chronicle of Sri Dharmaraja mentions about the request from the king Sri Dharmasokaraja of the Middle Kingdom, to the ruler of Sri Dhammraja asking for relics of Buddha to enshrine in his own reliquaries.
-The chronicle mentions that altogether, 84,000 reliquaries of the Middle Country were without relics to enshrine.
-We had identified that the king Sri Dharmasokaraja of the Middle Kingdom was no other than Jayavarman VII of Yasodhara.
+Jayavarman VII had to send an expedition headed by the prince of Nan Vidyananda to quiet down the revolts and reestablished the Angkorean control of the Sri Vijaya.
 Back under Angkor, Sri Dharmaraja was facing with other problems.
 Chao Ju-Kua describes drastic measures, applied by the Sri Vijaya that had never been mentioned before.

 This country, lying in the ocean and controlling the straits through which foreigners' sea and land traffic, in either direction must pass...
 If a merchant ship passes by without entering, their boats go forth to make a combined attack, and all are ready to die.
 This is the reason why this country is a great shipping center.

 The tough measures reflect the intensity of rivalries becoming more imminent during the next millennium to come.
 Beside local contenders, evidences show that more Chinese as well as Arab enterprises had already started to establish their own trading bases on the Malay Peninsular.
-The competition was going to get worst after the Mongolian attack on Angkor and subsequently on Sri Vijaya.
-The vast territory controlled by the Mongols allowed the Great Khan to reopen the Silk Route of Central Asia.
-Never again during the Mongolian era, the sea route of the South China Sea was lucrative as it was in the past.
-Nevertheless it was the last resource for the Angkorian court of Jayavarman VIII and their last escape ground from the Mongolian land's attack.
+The competition was going to get worst after the Mongolian attack on Angkor and subsequently on Sri Dharmaraja 's sea venturing.
+The vast territory controlled by the Mongols allowed the Great Khan to reopen the Silk Route of Central Asia and never again, the sea route of the South China Sea was lucrative as it was in the past.

 The Chronicle of Sri Dharmaraja

 The chronicle of Sri Dharmaraja is by far the sole source of Medieval Sri Dharmaraja' s history.
-To start, the chronicle provides brief introduction of its early formation and its strong relationship with Haripanjaya.
-Its connection with Angkor is also checked out during the reign of Jayavarman VII who was mentioned as Sri Dharmasokaraja.
+To start, the chronicle provides brief introduction of its early formation and its strong relationship with Haripanjaya during the early start of the Angkorean Empire.
+Its connection with later Angkorean court was when the chronicle mentions about the request from the king Sri Dharmasokaraja of the Middle Kingdom, to the ruler of Sri Dhammraja asking for relics of Buddha to enshrine in his own reliquaries.
+The chronicle mentions that altogether, 84,000 reliquaries of the Middle Country were without relics to enshrine.
+We had identified that the king Sri Dharmasokaraja of the Middle Kingdom was no other than Jayavarman VII of Yasodhara ().
 During the Mongolian incursion, the control of Sokhodaya is presented by the account of Sri Saynarang taking hold of Martapang.
 On the wrong premise that Sokhodaya was always part of the Siam court of Ayudhya, scholars mistakenly attributed that Sri Dharmaraja was then under the latter's control.
 The mistake is also due to the imperfection of the chronicle itself.
 As many other local chronicles of ancient time, Sri Dharamaraja's chronicle has its own shortfall.
-First the dating system is far to be consistent even though the chronology is correct.
-By it own account, the historical accounts appear to be incomplete.
+First the dating system is far to be consistent and to the worst extend unreliable, even though the chronology is correct.
+Worst yet, the historical accounts appear to be incomplete for all its account.
 For instance, the reference to all the rulers is not specific and halfway identifiable by a common title of Sri Dharmasokaraja.
 Nevertheless, the title indicates connection with previous Sri Vijayan lineage through the Asoka or Mauryan' s legacy (Notes: The Title of Dharmasokaraja).
 The reference as "the king" of a higher authority, but unfortunately is left in the dark, moreover indicates that Sri Dharmaraja' s rulers were subject to a higher court.
 From there, we are sure that the chronicle was extracted or was a subset of a bigger volume that is yet to be identified.
-The fact that, on some occasion in Khmer chronicle, the same title of Dharmasokaraja is used as a reference to a Khmer King of post-Angkorian era is a proof that Sri Dharmaraja still belonged to the Khmer court.
-Using the historical sources of post Angkorian era to cover-up the missing parts of the Sri Dharmaraja chronicle, historical facts came out to light in an unexpected way.
-With proper referencing, the chronicle provides us with the missing links that shed light to the end of both the Angkorian and the Sri Vijayan Empire.
+The fact that, on some occasion in Khmer chronicle, the same title of Dharmasokaraja is used as a reference to a Khmer King of post-Angkorean era is a proof that Sri Dharmaraja still belonged to the Khmer court.
+Using the historical sources of Catomukh era to cover-up the missing parts of the chronicle, historical facts came out to light in an unexpected way.
+With proper referencing, the chronicle provides us with the missing links that shed light to the end of both the Angkorean and the Sri Vijayan Empire.

 THE REESTABLISHMENT OF SRI DHARMARAJA